4lessandrodev/type-ddd/README.md

   name: 'Neo'
 }

-// Use Domain Entity to build a instance from dto const userEntity = UserEntity.build(dto, new UserToDomainFactory());
+// Use Domain Entity to build a instance from dto > return a result of Domain Entity const userEntity = UserEntity.build(dto, new UserToDomainFactory()).getResult();

+// Inverse from domain instance to model > returns a object as model const model = userEntity.toObject<UserModel>(new UserToModelFactory());

 ```